AdeBC/quick_amr_db_harmonisation/README.md

-We need a quick way to compare results between different AMR databases While there are better ideas of dealing with this problem more robustly (...speak to me about genomically-informed nomenclature normalisation), for mapping AMR databases (NCBI AMR, ResFinder, SARG, DeepARG) to CARD's ARO:
+We need a quick way to compare results between different AMR databases While there are better ideas of dealing with this problem more robustly (...speak to me about genomically-informed nomenclature normalisation), for mapping AMR databases (NCBI AMR, ResFinder, SARG, DeepARG, MEGARes, ARG-ANNOT) to CARD's ARO:

 - Download these AMR databases